timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 In particular,
-the emotional problem-statement template is based on the Non-Violent Communication (NVC) template of Marshall Rosenburg.
+the emotional problem-statement template is based on the Non-Violent Communication (NVC) template of Dr. Marshall Rosenburg.
 In describing the NVC template, Rosenburg writes:

 > We can apply NVC
 > to resolve the internal conflicts that often result in depression.
 > In his book The Revolution in Psychiatry,
 > Ernest Becker attributes depression to "cognitively arrested alternatives."
 > This means that when we have a judgmental dialogue going on within,
 > we become alienated from what we are needing
 > and cannot then act to meet those needs.
 > Depression is indicative of a state of alienation from our own needs.

-The applicability of this templae to our situation is immediate.
+The applicability of this template to our situation is immediate.
-We noted above that procrastination almost always involves two or more polarized inner parts within us, i.e. a judgemental dialogue.
+We noted above that procrastination almost always involves two or more polarized inner parts within us, i.e. a judgmental dialogue.
 Moreover, in December's [post](https://timothyb0912.github.io/blog/philosophy/psychology/practice/2021/12/25/Personal-data-science.html), we noted that 'all encompassing procrastination' is often how our depression manifests itself.